emdadi/CAMND/README.md

 Poolman,
 Sridharan,
 Muller,
-Verwoerd
+Verwoerd.
-And the list of criteria for evaluate methods is as follow: cohesion_coupling efficacy, go_distance_bp_F,
+The list of criteria for evaluate methods is as follow: cohesion_coupling efficacy, go_distance_bp_F,